centic9/generate-and-send-ssh-key/README.md

 Now you should be able to connect to the machine via ```ssh -i $FILENAME $USER@$HOST```.
 If you use the filename
 ```~/.ssh/id_rsa``` you can omit the "-i" argument to ssh.

+## Caveat

+This script will remove write access to your home-directory for "group" and "other" on the remote server because ssh-public/private key authentication will not work otherwise.
+So if there are processes running as different user writing data to this directory they may fail after this script was run.

 ## Related documents